Lim Keng Yaik

 Lim Keng Yaik (林敬益 (Lín Jìngyì, Lîm Kèng-ek, Lam4 Ging3 Jik1); 8 April 1939 – 22 December 2012) was a Malaysian politician and former Minister of Energy, Water and Communications in the Malaysian cabinet.
 He was the third president of Parti Gerakan Rakyat Malaysia (Gerakan) from 1980 until stepping down on 8 April 2007 to pave the way for Tan Sri Koh Tsu Koon.
-Just before his death, he was among the only four living Chinese with Tunship holders in Malaysia.
+Just before his death, he was among the only four living Chinese Tunship holders in Malaysia.

 Background

 Lim was born on 8 April 1939 in Tapah, Perak with fifteen siblings, to a mining father and a homemaker mother.
 He was educated in St. Michael's Institution in Ipoh between 1947 and 1957 before travelling to Northern Ireland in 1958.
 He graduated from The Queens University of Belfast with a MB.BCh.BAO. in 1964 and returned to serve in the government hospital in Taiping and a few more places before he opened up his own clinic in Chemor, a place that earned him his famous sobriquet 'sor chai yee sang' or 'madcap doctor' as he used to play the clown when treating sick children.
 He was a popular doctor and he used to offer free services to the poor patients.

 He married Wong Yoon Chuan and the couple have three children.
 Former Gerakan Youth Chief, Lim Si Pin is their son.